-\16.
-Answer the items below while thinking about how much you learned during GEMS.
-Mark for each item how much you learned in GEMS about each one.(\Required)
+8. How much did you learn during GEMS?
+Mark each item with an answer of how much you learned during GEMS.(Required)

-Select one per row.
-No new learning Learned a little Learned more than a little Learned a lot Defining a problem that can be solved by developing a new or improved object, process, or system 0 0 0 0 Making a model of an object or system to show its parts and how they work 0 0 0 0 Carrying out procedures for an experiment and recording data accurately 0 0 0 0 Using computer models of an object or system to investigate cause and effect relationships 0 0 0 0 Organizing data in charts or graphs to find patterns and relationships 0 0 0 0
+No new learning Learned a little Learned more than a little Learned a lot How to ask a question that could be answered with experiments 0 0 0 0 How to use knowledge to guess (hypothesis) how an experiment will turn out 0 0 0 0 How to use knowledge to suggest a solution to a problem 0 0 0 0 How to make a model of an object or system to show its parts and how they work 0 0 0 0 How to design steps for an experiment that are appropriate for the question to be answered 0 0 0 0 How to identify the limitations of procedures 0 0 0 0 How to carry out procedures for an experiment and recording data accurately 0 0 0 0 How to use computer models of things 0 0 0 0 How to present data in charts or graphs to find patterns or relationships 0 0 0 0 How to consider different interpretations of data to answer a question 0 0 0 0